jumpinjackie/fdo/OpenSourceBuild__README.txt

         http://prdownloads.sourceforge.net/gnuwin32/sed-4.1.4.exe?download

-     FDO has been tested using Bison 1.875 and Sed 4.1.4 The Bison and Sed executable files MUST be included in the Windows PATH in order to be used by the FDO build process.
+     FDO has been tested using Bison 1.875 and Sed 4.1.4 and will not work with other versions of these binaries.
+The Bison and Sed executable files MUST be included in the Windows PATH in order to be used by the FDO build process.

+        e.g. set PATH=%PATH%;C:\Program Files\GnuWin32\bin

-     The FDO build script that will need to be executed to rebuild the generated parsing scripts is the build_parse.bat script
+     The optional FDO build script that will need to be executed to rebuild the generated parsing scripts is build_parse.bat.

   7. OPTIONAL: The FDO build process allows it's documentation to be regenerated.